Summerfest Facility Access

 Information & Services

-Information Centers are located adjacent to all gate areas.
+Information Centers are located adjacent to Summerfest Mid and South gate areas.

-Audio maps, large Print & Braille entertainment schedules are available at all Information Centers as well as at the NSCIA Respite Pavilion just south of the Mid Gate.
+Large Print entertainment schedules are available at all Information Centers as well as at the NSCIA Respite Pavilion just south of the Mid Gate.

-The Summerfest Courtesy Assistance Program uses volunteers to promote services available to people with disabilities.
-Program volunteers will be stationed at the Mid Gate and throughout the festival grounds to provide support if needed during Summerfest and are identifiable by their hangtag.
+The Summerfest Courtesy Assistance Program, staffed by Guest Services, promotes services available to people with disabilities.
+Guest Services personnel are stationed throughout the festival grounds to provide support if needed during Summerfest and are identifiable by their navy-blue polo shirt and hangtag.
 In addition, security personnel are stationed at all gate areas and throughout the grounds and are available to answer questions and provide directions.

 Wheelchair & Stroller Rental

-A limited number of wheelchairs and strollers are available at the North, Mid and South Gates with proper identification. $10.00 (cash only) for manual wheelchairs and $4.00 (cash only) for single strollers.
+A limited number of wheelchairs and strollers are available at the Mid and South Gates with proper identification. $15.00 for manual wheelchairs and $5.00 for single strollers.
 Summerfest is not responsible for strollers or their contents left unattended on the grounds.
 Strollers are not allowed inside the American Family Insurance Amphitheater.
-Guest(s) must be 18 years or older to rent.
+Guest(s) must be 18 years or older with a valid ID to rent.
 Scooter rentals are no longer available.